-Over 285 high school students have been identified as homeless in the Waco Independent School District for the 2015-16 school year.
+335 high school students were identified as homeless in the Waco Independent School District in the 2017-18 school year.

-Over 92 of those students are also unaccompanied, meaning they are not in the care of a parent or guardian.
-Less than 25% of homeless students in Texas and across the U.S. graduate from high school.
+161 of those students are also unaccompanied, meaning they are not in the care of a parent or guardian.
+Fewer than 25% of homeless students in Texas and across the U.S. graduate from high school.
 Youth homelessness is not only a problem in Waco, but across the nation.
-It's estimated that over 1.6 million youth experience homelessness on their own each year.
+It's estimated that over 1.6 million youth experience homelessness each year.

 Million youth experience homelessness on their own each year in the U.S.